Senior Policy Associate

-Sharon Cannon is manager of special projects at NASBE.
+Sharon Cannon is NASBE's director of operations.
 Most recently she was a project specialist in the education program at the American Institutes for Research.
-Prior to her stint at AIR, Sharon was the business manager at Education Sector where she oversaw human resources, accounting, and managed the organization’s events, while also serving as the liaison to the board of directors.
-Before joining Education Sector, she was the membership manager at the Consortium for School Networking (COSN).
-Sharon’s first job in the field of education policy was manager of member services for the American Association of School Administrators, overseeing all aspects of the member services award and recognition programs.
-A native of Washington, D.C., Sharon is a graduate of San Diego State University.
-She and her husband, Carl, live in Arlington, Va., where all three of their children attended public schools.
+Prior to her stint at AIR, Cannon was the business manager at Education Sector, where she oversaw human resources, accounting, and managed the organization’s events, while also serving as liaison to the board of directors.
+Before joining Education Sector, she was membership manager at the Consortium for School Networking (COSN).
+Her first job in the field of education policy was manager of member services for the American Association of School Administrators, overseeing all aspects of the member services award and recognition programs.
+A native of Washington, D.C., Cannon is a graduate of San Diego State University.
+She and her husband Carl live in Arlington, Va., where all three of their children attended public schools.

 Robert Hull is NASBE's president and CEO.
-Hull came to NASBE as the inaugural director of the Center for College, Career, and Civic Readiness following a 40-year career in education reform, mostly in West Virginia, for nearly 40 years.
-Hull started his career as an elementary school teacher in West Virginia’s Putnam County Public School District, and later became principal for eight years prior to moving to district administrative positions.
-Hull served as assistant superintendent of curriculum and instruction and directed early childhood education, federal programs, and community outreach for the school district during his tenure there.
+Hull came to NASBE as the inaugural director of the Center for College, Career, and Civic Readiness following a 40-year career in education reform at the school, district, and state levels.
+After starting his career as an elementary school teacher in West Virginia’s Putnam County School District, Hull served as a principal for eight years prior to moving to district administrative positions.
+He served as assistant superintendent of curriculum and instruction and directed early childhood education, federal programs, and community outreach for the school district during his tenure there.
 In 2010, Hull joined the West Virginia Department of Education as assistant superintendent of schools in the division of teaching and learning.
-Quickly promoted to associate state superintendent of schools at the department, Hull oversaw numerous state programs including educator quality, early learning, career and technical innovation, federal programs, and policy development and deployment for Common Core State Standards and Smarter-Balanced assessments.In addition to his work in education, Hull has a background in fine arts and is an advocate for integrating all things creative and innovative in classrooms everywhere.
+As the associate state superintendent of schools, Hull oversaw state programs on educator quality, early learning, career and technical innovation, federal programs, and policy development and deployment for Common Core State Standards and Smarter Balanced assessments.
+Hull has a background in fine arts and is an advocate for integrating all things creative and innovative in classrooms everywhere.

-Valerie Norville is NASBE’s editorial director, in charge of editing and producing NASBE publications, including its reports and The State Education Standard.
+.
+Norville commissions authors, edits, manages design and production, and coordinates on NASBE outreach efforts.
 She is an editor and publishing manager with 30 years’ experience producing content that makes cutting-edge research and technical expertise accessible to policy audiences.
-Previously, she was director of publications for the U.S. Institute of Peace, where she produced reports and books and launched its ebook program.
+Previously, she was director of publications for the US Institute of Peace, where she produced reports and books and launched its eBook program.
 Before that, she was director of publications and web development at the Peterson Institute for International Economics.
 She received bachelor’s degrees in journalism and political science at the University of Missouri-Columbia and her master’s from George Washington University’s Elliott School of International Affairs.

 Renée Rybak Lang

-Most recently, Lang was communications manager of Education Sector, where she developed integrated communications strategies to reach policymakers and other key audiences, and established the think tank’s award-winning social media and web presence.
+Most recently, Lang was communications manager of Education Sector, where she developed integrated communications strategies to reach policymakers and other key audiences and established the think tank’s award-winning social media and web presence.
 Prior to this, she was special projects coordinator for the 21st Century Schools Project at the Progressive Policy Institute (PPI) and served as an aide to New York State Senator George Maziarz, where she worked on constituent issues and legislation.
 Born and raised in western New York, Lang is a graduate of Binghamton University in Binghamton, N.Y., where she studied political science.